softwareconstruction240/softwareconstruction/chess/6-gameplay/gameplay.md

 ## WebSocket

-During gameplay all communication between the players is implemented by sending WebSocket messages between clients and the server.
-Using WebSocket allows the server to send a message at anytime to any of the connected clients.
-For example, a player sends a move message to the server.
-The server then asynchronously broadcast the move to everyone in the game.
+During gameplay, all communication between the players is implemented by sending WebSocket messages between clients and the server.
+Using WebSocket allows the server to send a message at any time to any of the connected clients.
+For example, when a player sends a move message to the server, the server broadcasts the move to all participants asynchronously.

 When a user begins playing or observing a game, their **client** will do the following: